lcn2/pwned-pw-download/README.md

-    -d          do not un-DOS downloaded files (def: convert using /opt/homebrew/bin/dos2unix) -p parallel curl(1) files up to parallel at a time (def: 64) -U base_url curl(1) files from under base_url (def: https://api.pwnedpasswords.com/range)
+    -d          do not un-DOS downloaded files (def: convert using /opt/homebrew/bin/dos2unix) -p parallel curl(1) files up to parallel at a time (def: 64) -U base_url curl(1) files from under base_url (def: https://api.pwnedpasswords.com/range) -b		    do NOT bzip2 downloaded files (def: use $BZIP2 on downloaded files)

     topdir      top of the 4-level pwned password tree to form